zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 Configuration properties belong to two categories:

-- Service related properties which include end-points, relative paths, or API documentation definitions.
+  * Service related properties which include end-points, relative paths, or API documentation definitions.
-- Environment related properties which include host names, ports, context etc.
+  * Environment related properties which include host names, ports, context etc.

 Execution environment related properties should be provided by additional configuration mechanisms that are specific to the target execution environment.
 Execution environment related properties for development deployments on a local machine differ with those properties on a mainframe system.

-- In a development environment, provide execution environment related properties in an additional `YAML` file with the system property in the following format:
+  * In a development environment, provide execution environment related properties in an additional `YAML` file with the system property in the following format:
     ```
     -Dspring.config.additional-location=PATH_TO_YAML_FILE
     ```

-- On the mainframe system, provide additional configuration properties and values for existing configuration properties through Java system properties.
+  * On the mainframe system, provide additional configuration properties and values for existing configuration properties through Java system properties.

     Execution environments for local development deployments and mainframe deployment are described in detail later in this article.

+<font color = "red"> It would be good to describe the additonal configuration mechanism (i.e an external yaml file, etc)</font>

 **Follow these steps:**

 1. Provide a configuration section for onboarding with API ML in the `application.yml` file.

-    - If you have already onboarded your service with API ML, copy and paste the contents of your existing API ML onboarding configuration file.
+    * If you have already onboarded your service with API ML, copy and paste the contents of your existing API ML onboarding configuration file.
 The default of the API ML onboarding configuration file is the `service-configuration.yml` in the `application.yml` file under the `apiml.service` prefix.

-    - If you have not yet onboarded your REST service with API ML, use `the example configuration` <font color = "red">Add link here</font> provided to get started.
+    * If you have not yet onboarded your REST service with API ML, use `the example configuration` <font color = "red">Add link here</font> provided to get started.

 2. If you are reusing your existing API ML onboarding configuration, modify the API ML related properties of the `application.yml` file.

     a) Remove certain properties under the `apiml.service` section, which must be externalized.
 These properties for removal are described in the following sample of API ML onboarding configuration.

     b) Provide the following additional properties under the `apiml` section.

     ```
     enabled: true # If true, the service will automatically register with API ML discovery service.

     enableUrlEncodedCharacters: true
     ```

     These additional properties are contained in the following sample.